iotaledger/wasp/documentation/docs/guide/core_concepts/smartcontract-interaction/off-ledger-requests.md

 The alternative way of sending requests is by the so-called `off-ledger` requests.
 It is an API call to a Wasp node, which has access to the state of the target chain, an `access node` (which can be a committee node, or not).
 The `off-ledger` request is not a transaction, it just contains the same information as an on-ledger request and it is cryptographically signed.
-These kind of requests do not rely on the Tangle for confirmation, so they are much faster.
+These kinds of requests do not rely on the Tangle for confirmation, so they are much faster.

 ## Nonce